 - Undergraduate degree /College diploma in social services or a related field;

 - Understanding of homelessness/poverty and how these impact on people living with mental illness;

 - Knowledge of and proficiency in current approaches for adult mental health and addictions, anti-oppression, harm reduction and client-centred principles;

-- Full understanding of the provicial Human Rights Code, and Accessibility for Ontarians with Disabilities Act (AODA);
+- Full understanding of the provincial Human Rights Code, and Accessibility for Ontarians with Disabilities Act (AODA);

 - Demonstrated conflict resolution and crisis prevention and intervention skills;

-- Ability to work well a part of a multi-disciplinary team; and independently as a self-starter;
+- Ability to work well both as part of a multi-disciplinary team; and independently as a self-starter;

 - Dependable attendance record upon which tenant and team members can rely;

 - Excellent interpersonal, networking and communication skills; and